Xocas17/OpenFlowSDN/README.md

 			ev.connection.send(msg)
 ```
 #### add_Flows(ev,ipsrc,ipdst,n):
-The functionailty of this block is to decide which port has to be set to reach another switch network.
-For instance if we want to add the flow rules to communicate from the LAN 10.0.0.0 to the LAN 11.0.0.0, the chosen port will be the s1-eth6, as this is the one connecting S1 and S2, and so on with all the LANs.
+The functionailty of this block is to decide which port has to be set to reach another switch LAN.
+For instance if we want to add the flow rules to communicate from the LAN 10.0.0.0 to the LAN 11.0.0.0, the chosen port will be the s1-eth6, as this is the one connecting S1 and S2 LANs, and so on with all the LANs.

 ```python
 def add_flows(ev,ipsrc,ipdst,n):